shakir-bhat/shakir-bhat/README.md

 - ⚡ Fun fact: ...
 -->

-# I am Sharkir
+# I am Shakir

 ## About Me

-I'm Sharkir Ahmad Bhat, a passionate developer committed to creating innovative solutions.
+I'm Shakir Ahmad Bhat, a passionate developer committed to creating innovative solutions.
 I strive to stay updated with the latest technologies, always eager to contribute to meaningful projects.